-These days Mr. Florentino lets the next generation practice jungle survival and demonstrate the techniques to visitors.
+These days, Mr. Florentino lets the next generation practice jungle survival and demonstrate the techniques to visitors.
 His time is taken up by his duties as village headman, as well as the keeper of the karaoke machine.
-Children flock to his house most evenings to give their rendition of western songs.
-If you've traveled in Southeast Asia you'll know that karaoke is the single most common form of entertainment.
+Children flock to his house most evenings to give their renditions of western songs.
+If you've traveled in Southeast Asia, you'll know that karaoke is the single most common form of entertainment.
 Even so, it was strange to see how popular it was in this village.

 Eder, J. F., (1988) On the Road to Tribal Extinction: Depopulation, Deculturation, and Maladaptation Among the Batak of the Philippines.
 Berkeley, CA: University of California Press.